quark0211/Prime-analysis/README.md

      - performs parameter-space marker analysis and visualizes results (including marker volcano plots).

 4. **Dependency Prime.jl** is required to execute the notebooks.
-   - Install PRIME’s Julia package directly from GitHub：https://github.com/Li-shiyue/Prime.jl or https://github.com/quark0211/Prime.jl
+   - Install PRIME’s Julia package directly from GitHub: https://github.com/quark0211/Prime.jl
    - The notebooks in `run_prime/` assume the above installation is available in the Julia environment used by Jupyter.

 ---